 GMs receive the following rewards based on the number of GM novas they have earned:

 - For each nova earned, GMs can apply a +1 bonus to all rerolls gained via boons.

 - For each nova earned, GMs can replay one scenario once.

 - GMs with 4 or 5 Novas may be able to run exclusive or limited release content.

 A GM must accomplish the following to qualify for their fifth nova:

 - Report 150 adventures as a GM.

 - Run 50 different adventures.

-- Complete 3 observation games in the presence of a venture-captain, a regional venture-coordinator, or a member of the Paizo Organized Play staff (see below for rubric).
+- Complete 3 evaluation games in the presence of a Qualified Evaluator (A venture-captain, regional venture-coordinator, or Paizo Organized Play staffer) using the Organized Play rubric.

 To fully experience the benefits of peer review and feedback, we recommend the following observation schedule: